Welcome to The Storied Recipe!

 - In addition to this pun, there's a Chinese legend surrounding Nian Gao and the New Year.
 According to this legend, every kitchen has a kitchen god.
 In some versions of the legend, this kitchen god reports to a higher god.
 The Nian Gao sticks the kitchen god's mouth together and prevents them from saying anything bad about the household in which they reside.
 In other versions of the legend, the kitchen god is so pleased with the sweet cake, they refrain from causing mischief throughout the new year.

 - Finally, Nian Gao is a popular gift to bring to neighbors when visiting during the week around the New Year celebrations.
-In fact, these cakes are so prolific, there are many popular recipes for Fried Nian Gao to use up leftovers.
+In fact, these cakes are so prolific, that there are many popular recipes for Fried Nian Gao to use up leftovers.

 All About Glutinous (Sticky, Sweet) Rice Flour